When you change the way you wake up in the morning, you change your entire life.

 Incorporating meditation into your morning routine involves finding a comfortable spot where you sit in a relaxed state in complete silence.

-Spending 5 to 20 minutes meditating first thing in the morning can help promote better sleep and can calm your body, mind and spirit; which subsequently alleviates stress, promotes mindfulness, and allows for better concentration and focus throughout the day.
+Spending 5 to 20 minutes meditating first thing in the morning can help promote better sleep and can calm your body, mind, and spirit.
+This subsequently alleviates stress, promotes mindfulness, and allows for better concentration and focus throughout the day.

 Morning Ritual 2: Learning